 5. Read the Result

-The result will look like this:
+The result will be displayed as:

-P(X = 4) = 0.205078
+P(X = k) = 0.205078

 Example

-• Make sure 0 ≤ k ≤ n.
+- Ensure 0 ≤ k ≤ n

-What is Binomial Probability?
+What Is Binomial Probability?

 Key Features of Binomial Probability